psdewar2/NYTimes-android/README.md

  * [x] Required: Subsequent searches will have any filters applied to the search results.
  * [x] Required: Users can tap on any article in results to view the contents in an embedded browser.
  * [x] Required: Users can scroll down infinitely to continue loading more news articles.
 The maximum number of articles is limited by the API search.
- * [] Optional: Robust error handling is added and network connectivity is checked.
+ * [x] Optional: Robust error handling is added and network connectivity is checked.
  * [x] Optional: ActionBar SearchView is used for searching instead of EditText.
- * [] Optional: Users can share a link to their friends or email it to themselves.
+ * [x] Optional: Users can share article links with friends or email it to themselves.
  * [x] Optional: SettingsActivity is replaced with a lightweight modal overlay.
- * [] Optional: UI is improved through styling and coloring.
+ * [x] Optional: UI is improved through styling and coloring.
  * [] Stretch: RecyclerView is used with the StaggeredGridLayoutManager to improve displaying the grid of image results.
  * [] Stretch: RecyclerView is made heterogenous for different news articles that only have text or have text with thumbnails.
  * [x] Stretch: ButterKnife annotation library is applied to reduce view boilerplate.